 If there’s one skill I would urge new bloggers to seek training in, it would be SEO writing.
 It will have a huge impact on the amount of traffic that’s driven to your site, so it’s important to make sure you’re doing this right from the start.
-There are loads of courses you can try online to learn about this, but I’d recommend signing up for LinkedIn’s free trial and completing their SEO Expert course.
+There are loads of courses you can try online to learn about this.

 You’ve merged your drag persona and your travel blogging.
 Are drag queens reliable tour guides?

 Probably not – but then, my blog isn’t for everyone.
 I wanted to find a way to express why fabulous people should trust my recommendations – something that would help them to know where I’m coming from.